melissamonk-NOAA/Vermilion_2021/doc/north.md

 Sette and Fielder [-@Sette1928] for the years 1888, 1892, 1895, 1899, 1904, 1908
 and 1915.
 No rockfish were reported for 1888.
-We assumed no catches prior to 1875 and interpolated the catches between 0 mt and the 1892 catches (total of 834 tons) reported.
+We assumed no catches prior to 1875 and interpolated the catches between 0 mt and the 1892 catches (total of 834 tons) as reported.
 Similarly, catches between the reported years were interpolated assuming a straight linear trend between the years reported.
 We used a ratio-estimator derived from the catch reconstruction fraction of vermilion rockfish in total rockfish landings for the 1916 to 1919 period (the ratio for